 Hearing Aids Have Been Shown to Improve Job Performance

-Numerous studies have shown that intreated hearing loss can negatively impact your job performance and salary.
+Numerous studies have shown that untreated hearing loss can negatively impact your job performance and salary.
 Fortunately, wearing hearing aids can help you remain productive and keep your career on track.
 It also means higher income and better relationships with your colleagues.

 Talk To Your Boss

-Hearing loss has many causes, but one thing is certain: it is not a sign of weakness, nor is it a something to be considered a flaw.
+Hearing loss has many causes, but one thing is certain: It is not a sign of weakness, nor is it something to be considered a flaw.
 It is a medical condition, and one that often requires treatment.
 Keep this in mind when you prepare to tell your employer about your hearing loss.